LLNL/LLNL-ASTM/README.md

 # Troubleshooting, feedback, and questions may be directed to:
 &emsp;&emsp;&emsp;i)   Sol-Chan Han (Email: han14@llnl.gov / hsc09@kaist.ac.kr)<br/>
 &emsp;&emsp;&emsp;ii)  Mavrik Zavarin (Email: zavarin1@llnl.gov)<br/>

+# Release
+The code of this site is released under the MIT License.
+For more details, see the [LICENSE]() File.

+LLNL-CODE-856359